NomanInnovates/chit-chat/README.md

 - CSS: Used for styling the user interface.

 ## Contact
-For any questions or inquiries, please contact nomansandhu0125@gmail.com.
+For any questions or inquiries, please contact NomanInnovates@gmail.com or nomansandhu0125@gmail.com.
+# Developed with love by NomanInnovates
+#NomanInnovates
+#Noman
+#Innovate
+#Innovates
+NomanInnovates.